provenance-io/provenance/x/marker/spec/03_messages.md

 - Remove list has an address that does not exist in current deny list
 - Add list has an attribute that already exist in current deny list
+- Both add and remove lists are empty
 - Invalid address format in add/remove lists
 - Marker denom cannot be found or is not a restricted marker
-- Signer is does not have admin authority or is not from gov proposal
+- Signer does not have admin authority or is not from gov proposal

 ## Msg/UpdateForcedTransferRequest